A Secret She’d Forever Keep

 “Sure, but you could have called me.
 Why are you here?”

 “I don’t know if he took drugs.
 He never told me, and I never noticed, and it’s too late to ask him, isn’t it?”
-She’d reached her car, drew the keys out of her pocket and impatiently waited for Detective John’s reply.
+She’d reached her car and drew the keys out of her pocket, then impatiently waited for the detective’s reply, while holding the door handle.

 “That’s true.
 We might never know, will we?”

-Debra slipped into her seat, closed the door and listened to the calming pitter-patter of raindrops as they tapped on her roof.
-She watched as that detective slowly drove away — hoping she’d never see him again.
-Then rested her forehead against the steering wheel, precisely as she’d done two weeks ago — in her own driveway.
+Adina nodded, then slipped into her seat, closed the door and listened to the calming pitter-patter of raindrops as they tapped on her roof.
+She watched as that detective slowly drove away, hoping she’d never see him again.
+Then rested her forehead against the steering wheel, precisely as she’d done two weeks ago — in her driveway.

-The memory of those moments flashed in her head as if they had just happened.
+The memory of those moments flashed in her head almost as if they had just occurred.
+Adina tightened her eyes shut and recalled exactly what had happened after that.

 A sharp rap of knuckles against glass had startled her.
-It was Henry.
-He spoke to her in his usual belligerent tone.
+It was Dravan.
+He barked at her in his usual belligerent tone.

-“Hey, Debra, the rain has stopped.
-Are you going for a f##king run or not?
+“Hey, Adina, the rain stopped.
+Are you going for a fucking run or not?
 Otherwise, I’m leaving without you.”

 “Uhm… Yes, of course.
 I’ll get our water bottles from the fridge.
 Why don’t we try that park by the seashore?
-It’s got an impressive cliff to jog along,” Debra replied, stepping out of her car.
+It’s got some impressive views to jog along,” Adina replied, while stepping out of her car.

-The first time Henry had beaten her, Debra knew she’d have to find a way to escape; she’d tried for five years.
-She trembled nervously as she walked into the house and towards the fridge.
-Debra reached for Henry’s water bottle and placed it in his hands; that new jogging route had been memorized.
+The first time Dravan had beaten her, Adina had tried to reason with him.
+The second time, she tried to hide from him.
+The third time, she promised herself she’d find a way to escape his venom.
+She had planned this day for eighteen months.
+Adina trembled nervously as she walked into the house and towards the fridge.
+She reached for Dravan’s water bottle and placed his toxic cocktail firmly in his hands.